 iii.
 Warts on your fingers look like blisters, but are harder.
 They can also make your nails look weird.

 5. Reinforce material by asking students, “So if you have a wart, does that mean you’re dirty?”

 b.
 If students respond incorrectly, go over the fact that warts can spread from anyone or anything to anyone.
 You can get out of the shower and touch something with the wart virus and get one!

-8. Facilitator goes through each fact.
+8. Go through each fact.

-9. After Fungus Facts, Facilitator should explain that even though, yes, fungus can be gross, it’s not weird or strange.
+9. After Fungus Facts, explain that even though, yes, fungus can be gross, it’s not weird or strange.
 And really, it’s not THAT gross.
 Just sounds worse than it is!
 It’s very normal for kids, teenagers, and adults to get fungal infections.